Trial of Sean Dunn: Responses

-Dunn's act of throwing the sandwich and his prosecution evoked defiance and mockery from the D.C. public.
+Dunn's act of throwing the sandwich and his prosecution evoked defiance and mockery from the D.C. public against the administration.
 Dunn, who came to be known as "Sandwich Guy", was described as a folk hero and a symbol of resistance.
 After the video of the incident went viral, people shared memes and created art, including street art in the style of Banksy's Flower Thrower.
-People also held subway sandwiches in the air at protests in D.C., referred to the incident in protest signs, and sold products commemorating the incident online.
+People also held Subway sandwiches in the air at protests in D.C., referred to the incident in protest signs, and sold products commemorating the incident online.
 NPR wrote that the case "has come to symbolize how many in the nation's capital feel about the Trump administration's surge of federal law enforcement to the city".
 The Washington Post called the acquittal "the highest-profile repudiation to date of Pirro's efforts to ratchet up penalties for local offenses".

-Commentators criticized the Trump administration and the United States Attorney for the District of Columbia Jeanine Pirro for the prosecution.
+Commentators criticized the Trump administration and the United States Attorney for the District of Columbia, Jeanine Pirro for the prosecution.
 Mark Joseph Stern said that the prosecution was vindictive and an "extraordinary federal overreach".
 Dahlia Lithwick, agreeing with Stern, said that the jury's verdict was a moment that "vindicates truth-telling".
 The MSNBC columnist Barbara McQuade wrote that the prosecution was "downright lawless" because the facts of the case did not fit the charged offense and that it was a waste of limited federal resources.
-Clarence Page in his column for the Chicago Tribune He also said that the case was an example of the Trump administration's failed immigration enforcement effort, which created disorder.
+Clarence Page in his column for the Chicago Tribune said that the case was an example of the Trump administration's failed immigration enforcement effort, which created disorder.

-Several commentators also compared the prosecution to the adage that prosecutors can persuade a grand jury to "indict a ham sandwich".
+Several commentators also compared the prosecution to the adage that a prosecutor can persuade a grand jury to "indict a ham sandwich".
 In Reason, Joe Lancaster cited the case as an example of grand juries "providing a check against prosecutors overcharging minor offenses".
-Mark Joseph Stern said that the grand jury's refusal to indict appeared to be an instance of jury nullification, stating that "a grand jury will typically indict a ham sandwich, but it turns out a D.C. grand jury won’t indict the guy who threw the sandwich."
+Mark Joseph Stern said that the grand jury's refusal to indict appeared to be an instance of jury nullification, stating that "a grand jury will typically indict a ham sandwich, but it turns out a D.C. grand jury won't indict the guy who threw the sandwich."
 Clarence Page wrote that prosecutors not only failed to indict a ham sandwich, but failed to convict it on a lesser offense.